 Update - Cambridge Bicycle

-November 12 - Notes
+November 12 - Meeting Notes

 I somewhat impulsively decided to bring this project to the folks at Cambridge Bicycle.
 I really like some of the custom builds that they have done, and I am hopeful that they will understand my perspective.
 I will be working with Rob, who seems both knowledgeable and easy to work with.
 I have my first meeting with them tomorrow to discuss, so I here want to outline the general direction I want to start the conversation with them.